Baked Vegan Apple Cider Donuts (Easy + Delicious!)

 - Please read through all instructions before beginning.
 You will need to reduce the apple cider first, and allow this to cool for 1-2 hrs.

 - Reduce the apple cider: Bring the apple cider to a boil in a medium saucepan on the stove top.
 Reduce the heat to medium, and reduce the apple cider to about 120 mL (1/2 cup), whisking every so often.
-This should take about 5 minutes.
+This should take about 10-15 minutes.
 Allow the apple cider to fully cool to room temperature before making the batter.
+You can also do this the night before to save time if you’re making these in the morning (as from here, they’re so quick to make- only about 25 minutes!).

 - Prep: Preheat the oven to 350F.
 Grease two large silicone donut pans or two-three mini donut pans lightly with oil.
 If using silicone, place the donut pans onto a baking sheet for easier baking.
 Measure and weigh the remaining ingredients.

-- Make the batter: In a medium bowl, whisk together the flour, cinnamon, cardamom, nutmeg, baking powder, and sea salt.
-Set aside.
-In a large bowl, whisk together the cooled apple cider reduction, unsweetened applesauce, dairy free milk, granulated sugar, optional neural oil (if not doing oil-free- see note section for adjustment), and vanilla extract.
-Add in the flour mixture, and use a rubber spatula to gently mix the flour until it’s just combined into the wet ingredients.
+- Make the batter: In a large bowl, whisk together the cooled apple cider reduction, unsweetened applesauce, dairy free milk, granulated sugar, brown sugar, optional neural oil (if not doing oil-free- see note section for adjustment), and vanilla extract.
+Add in the cinnamon, nutmeg, cardamom, ginger, baking powder, and sea salt, and whisk until combined.
+Then add in the flour, and use a rubber spatula to gently mix the flour until it’s just combined into the wet ingredients.

 - Fill the donut cavities: Spoon the batter into a large piping bag, and cut the tip off.
 Pipe the batter into the donut cavities until about 2/3 of the way full.
 You should yield about 6 large donuts, or 12-15 mini donuts.